All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Better Business Bureau (BBB)

 The BBB tracks formal complaints and their resolution.
 A provider with a pattern of unresolved complaints (especially around billing, refunds, or product quality) should be approached with caution.
-However, the BBB does not evaluate medical quality.
+But the BBB doesn't evaluate medical quality.
 A good BBB rating means the company handles business disputes responsibly, not necessarily that the medical care is superior.

 Red Flags in Reviews and Providers